Kaiwen-W/mac_setup/macOS/settings.md

 - Show Status Bar -> On
 - Customise Toolbar... -> Turn off "Edit Tags"

-Go to home directory -> Add a new folder called "Developer" -> Add to Favourites by dragging it over
+Go to home directory -> Add a new folder called "Developer" -> Add to Favourites by dragging it over and add it between Applications and Desktop

 ## System Settings